 In the personal income tax declaration, numerous expenses e.g. for work related expenses and formation expenses that were not reimbursed by the employer, medical expenses that constitute an extraordinary burden, certain insurance premiums (only until 2020), certain donations to not-for profit organisations and church fees can be deducted from the taxable income.

-In case of posting or assignment to Austria certain documents have to be kept ready (posting agreement in German or English, salary slips, ZKO form, A1 form, etc).
+In case of posting or assignment to Austria the Anti-Wage and Social Dumping Act (LSD-BG) applies.
+In accordance to this Act certain documents have to be kept ready (posting agreement in German or English, salary slips, ZKO form, A1 form).